Huijiro/portifolio/src/posts/proud-work.md

 Let's go back a bit, while I was teaching Max, I was working on the API Backend that would provide information to the bot.
 While the Discord Bot world has usually Databases coupled with the Bot in the same project, we needed to expand to eventually use a Dashboard and other things in the future.
 So I decided that making a dedicated backend was better.

-Being the Javascript Developer I am of course, I tried to invent my own backend service build on top Express.
+Of course, being the Javascript Developer that I am, I tried to invent my own backend service build on top Express.
 But after learning that Express by itself sucks with Typescript and struggling really hard to do manual validation with Javascript Decorators i decided to drop the idea and go with NestJS instead.

 **GOD BLESS BATTERIES INCLUDED SOLUTIONS**